HackYourFuture/angular/week1/tutorialTranspiling.md

 ./node_modules/.bin/babel src -d dist
 ```

 Take a look at `dist/index.js`.
 What do you see?
 The exact same thing as in `src/index.js`!
 Why isn't Babel transpiling ES6 to ES5?
 Because we haven't told it to.
-This is how babel looks for config.
+This is how babel looks for config:

 > Babel will look for a .babelrc in the current directory of the file being transpiled.
 If one does not exist, it will travel up the directory tree until it finds either a .babelrc, or a package.json with a "babel": {} hash within.

-Why add another file if we don't have to?
+So we could add a file `.babelrc`, but why add another file if we don't have to?
 Let's open up `package.json`.
 Here, we will tell babel to use the `env` plugin we installed earlier this tutorial.

 ```
 // package.json